nigelhorne/Config-Abstraction/README.md

 - merge

+    Usually,
-    Usually what's in the object will overwrite what's in the defaults hash, if given,
+    what's in the object will overwrite what's in the defaults hash, if given,
     the result will be a combination of the hashes.